CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ##### Penalties for Deliberate Plagiarism

-In case of deliberate plagiarism, the penalties are:
+In the case of deliberate plagiarism, the penalties are:

 First Offence: If the student does not appeal or if, on appeal, the Committee upholds the instructor's allegation: